Pericarditis

 - Postoperative

-- Postpericardiotomy syndrome (after cardiac surgery)
+- Postpericardiotomy syndrome (after cardiac surgery, intervention, or ablation)

 - Chylopericardium